ditesh/webutil/README.md

 The `-dd` pulls up URL's by doing pattern matching on all hostnames (ie, in this case, hostname is matched against the words `reddit` and `media`).
 This allows finegrained controlled of which URL's are to be included in the analysis.

-The important thing to note about `-d` and `-dd` is that the numbers in the summary is reflective of the URL's analyzed.
+The important thing to note about `-d` and `-dd` is that the numbers in the summary are reflective of the URL's analyzed.

 ### Caching

 There is an inbuilt facility to provide the exact same output, but after a certain number of reloads.
 This is a good way to check whether the browser is, in fact, caching the site on subsequent visits.

-    # First execution
+    # One execution
     $ ./wush reddit.com
     webutil.js 1.0 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>